BeanieODM/beanie/docs/tutorial/relations.md

     windows: List[Link[Window]]
 ```

-Other link patterns are not supported for now.
-If you need something more specific for your use-case, please leave an issue on the GitHub page - <https://github.com/roman-right/beanie>
+Other link patterns are not supported for at this moment.
+If you need something more specific for your use-case,
+please open an issue on the GitHub page - <https://github.com/roman-right/beanie>

 ## Write

-The next write methods support relations:
+The following write methods support relations:

 - `insert(...)`
 - `replace(...)`